Which city is cheaper, Colorado Springs or Dayton?

-If you're trying to decide where to visit between Dayton or Colorado Springs, this travel cost comparison can help.
-The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison below can help you decide based on the average prices from other travelers along with your own travel budget.
+If you're trying to decide where to visit between Dayton or Colorado Springs, this travel comparison, which includes costs, can help.
+The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

 Located in southwest Ohio, Dayton is known as the "Gem City."
 It's the original home of Orville and Wilbur Wright, the brothers who designed the first airplane.
 You'll also find the Dayton Aviation Heritage Park here, which is one of the only multi-site National Parks in the United States.
 The cities climate has four different seasons, winter, spring, summer and fall.
 The winter months are quite cold and you can expect a decent amount of snow in the area.
 Spring remains cool and there are infrequent showers.
 This is also the peak time for tornadoes in the area.
 Summer is hot and humid and can be unpleasant at times, but fall is crisp and refreshing with occasional storms and infrequent tornadoes.